laxmena/CloudOrg-Simulator/README.md

     ```shell
    sbt clean
    sbt compile
+   sbt run
    ```
-4. Select the Simulation that you want to run, and get the name of the main function of the simulation.

-    ```shell
-    sbt runMain runSimulation1
-    ```
+4. SBT will show a list of Simulations available.
+Select to run simulations.

 ## Documentation